huang-feiyu/bustub-lab/README.md

 2. Otherwise, remove request from queue
 3. Update txn state according to isolation level and remove from lock_set
 4. Notify all requests in the queue

+## Taksk #2: Deadlock Prevention

+Wound-Wait ("Young Waits for Old")
+* If requesting txn has higher priority (Older Timestamp) than holding txn, then holding txn aborts and releases lock.
+* Otherwise requesting txn waits.

+In our case, it seems like *txn_id* determines the priorty of a txn.
+Bigger *txn_id* => Younger txn => Lower priorty

+What we need to do is: add a *KillYoung* before every locking operation.